 Many lessons have been learned from previous experience and we would like to reinforce some guidelines for preparedness planning with you for your family’s safety:

-- Secure lose items around your yard by bringing them indoors
+- Secure loose items around your yard by bringing them indoors

 - Provide shutters for your windows